andrewzhang1/Test_Jenkins/README.md

   and
   send_result.sh

 Note: Ilya, please help me to design a PR and how me how to create these jobs.
+Thanks!